jbarnes850/deephermes-mlx/README.md

 2. Deliberate with itself through systematic reasoning
 3. Enclose its internal thinking process in `<think>` tags
 4. Provide a well-reasoned solution after thorough consideration

+### Examples

+For a collection of example prompts and use cases to help you get started, see the [examples.md](examples.md) file.

 ### Performance Considerations